DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/ETHICAL_USE.md

 - Theoretical extensions
 - Validation studies

-**Please share improvements back with the community** (required by ShareAlike clause).
+**Please share improvements back with the community** (required by the ShareAlike clause).

 ### Discouraged Modifications

 Please do not:
 - Remove attribution or credits
-- Change license to be more restrictive
+- Change the license to be more restrictive
-- Obfuscate the underlying principles
 - Claim sole authorship
 - Patent derivative works